Free BMI Calculator Online: Check Your Body Mass Index in 2026

 If you are overweight (BMI 25-29.9):

 Start with a 30-minute daily walk, reduce sugary drinks and processed foods, and aim for a 500-calorie daily deficit through diet and exercise.
-Read our guide on how to save money on healthy eating for budget-friendly tips.
+Even a 5-10% reduction in body weight can meaningfully reduce your risk of type 2 diabetes, heart disease, and hypertension.

 If you are underweight (BMI below 18.5):

-Focus on calorie-dense nutritious foods — nuts, dairy, whole grains, lean meats, and healthy fats.
-Consult your doctor to rule out underlying health conditions.
+Focus on calorie-dense nutritious foods, nuts, dairy, whole grains, lean meats, and healthy fats.
+Consult your doctor to rule out underlying health conditions such as thyroid disorders or nutritional deficiencies.

 If you are obese (BMI 30+):

 Medical guidance is strongly recommended.
-Read our complete guide on weight loss methods including Ozempic for medically supervised options.
+Read our complete guide on weight loss methods including Ozempic for medically supervised options available in the US.

 Free BMI Calculator

-Metric and Imperial · Pakistan Army Standards · Instant Results
+Metric · US Imperial · Stones · Ounces · WHO / CDC Standards · Instant Results